WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 Alice & Philippa:
 + Much better than ours (FAC10's).
 They got it pretty well.
 All the installation issues were sorted out.

+@macintoshhelper:
++ The week seemed good.
+Installation and pg went well.
+The `postgres-workshop` workshop went a little slowly - might be worth cutting out easier questions, and have some explanations/resources for JOINs here, maybe a code-along for explaining JOINs.
++ Could have covered some things in more detail: JOINs, schemas, user permissions/security

 Jen:
 + This week feels very much like a work in progress to me.
 FAC10 struggled so much with this week that it feels like a lot of it hasn't been fully user tested before.
 So this week there was a real push around raising issues as/when they arose.
 + Really need to rename the workshops to something more descriptive & define learning outcomes for each one, so there is a clear separation between the things people are supposed to gain from each one.